Mai-de-jerez/IBM_Applied_Data_Science_Capstone/README.md

 ## DATA COLLECTION

 * Import Libraries and Define Auxiliary Functions
-* Request a la API de SpaceX.
+* Request to SpaceX API.
 * Filter the dataframe to only include Falcon 9 launches.
 * Dealing with Missing Values.